NBR G Class

 The North British Railway (NBR) G Class (LNER Class Y9) is a class of 0-4-0ST steam locomotive designed for shunting.
 Some locomotives were equipped with small wooden tenders to carry extra coal.
 They were introduced in 1882 and thirty-eight entered service on the NBR between 1882 and 1899.
 Like most 0-4-0 tanks of the period it has outside cylinders and inside slide valves driven by Stephenson valve gear.
 The rival Caledonian Railway had the same number (38) of identical locomotives in service.
 The nickname "Pug" was used on the NBR.
 (The Caledonian Railway, in common with several other companies, used this nickname for all small shunting engines.)

 Origin

 The basic industrial shunting locomotive design was originated by Neilson and Company of Hyde Park Works, Springburn, Glasgow, who built the first examples of the type, mainly for industrial customers, in the 1870s.
 One such, built in 1876, is in the collection of the Scottish Railway Preservation Society at Bo'ness.
 The locomotives were designed to operate at low speed, shunting heavy loads, on tight radius sidings and points.

-Major railway companies often required engines of this type for duties such as yard and dock shunting, and the design was taken up by the North British Railway and the Caledonian Railway, amongst others.
-It seems that having trailed a small number of locomotives built by Neilson & Co, each railway company was given consent to produce further examples itself, under licence, happily attributing the design to their own respective Chief Mechanical Engineers, Dugald Drummond (CR), and Matthew Holmes (NBR).
+Major railway companies often required engines of this type for duties such as yard and dock shunting, and the design was taken up by the North British Railway and the Caledonian Railway amongst others.
+Having trailed a small number of locomotives built by Neilson & Co, each railway company was permitted to build further examples itself under licence, while attributing the design to their own respective Chief Mechanical Engineers, Dugald Drummond (CR) and Matthew Holmes (NBR).